SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/IDP/Installing_DataMiner_IDP.md

 1. Make sure the necessary prerequisites are available:

-    - DataMiner version 10.0.0 CU9 or higher must be installed in your DMS.
+    - DataMiner version **10.1.0 CU10** or higher must be installed in your DMS.
+For older IDP versions (prior to IDP 1.1.20), the minimum supported version is DataMiner 10.0.0 CU9.

-    - If you want to use scheduled activities, your DMS must use an Elasticsearch database.
+    - If you want to use scheduled activities, your DMS must use an **Elasticsearch database**.

-    - If you want to use Process Automation, make sure DataMiner SRM, Process Automation, and Token activity are installed before you install the IDP package.
-If you want to be able to repeat processes with a timer, the Repeat Gateway also has to be installed.
+    - If you want to use Process Automation, make sure **DataMiner SRM, Process Automation, and Token activity** are installed before you install the IDP package.
+If you want to be able to repeat processes with a timer, the **Repeat Gateway** also has to be installed.

 1. Double-click the DataMiner IDP package.